TheJacksonLaboratory/syntenybrowserv2-client/README.md

 If the linting fixer seems to have made undesired changes throughout the codebase, it is likely due to the fixers making their changes out of order.
 Try running `npm run fix-eslint` to isolate the ESLint fixes which will hopefully overwrite those made my Prettier.

- On the rare occassion that an ESLint error cannot be resolved properly.
+ On the rare occasion that an ESLint error cannot be resolved properly.
 You can disable **a particular rule** by adding `/* eslint-disable <name of the lint rule to disable> */` on the line above the line in question (see `app/synteny-browser/classes/table-data.ts`).
 If the rule to disable occurs several times in a file putting the disable comment at the top of the file will disable the rule for the entire file (see `app/synteny-browser/block-view-browser/block-view-browser.component.ts`).
 Any instance of a rule disable must be preceded by an explanation as to why the rule is being disabled.

 ## Contributing